Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 - Once the parameters are entered, click ok to submit and kick off the pipeline.

 - Wait for the pipeline to complete.

+# Restrictions with security features
+- Once SECURITY_ENABLED is turned on during setup/install, Synapse endpoints are restricted to the custom VNET in the deployment environment.
+Thus, you need to create a Windows jumpbox inside the VNET to connect to Synapse Studio.
+For more details, refer to [synapse-security-diagram](https://docs.microsoft.com/en-us/azure/synapse-analytics/guidance/media/security-white-paper-network-security/private-endpoints.png) and [synapse-network-securiy-section](https://docs.microsoft.com/en-us/azure/synapse-analytics/guidance/security-white-paper-network-security).
+- Existing Azure Synapse workspace can not convert to security-enabled one.
+And, the reverse (i.e. secured one to public one) is not supported either.
+You cannot change Synapse workspace configuration after the workspace is created.
+Please refer to [Azure-Synapse-Documentation](https://docs.microsoft.com/en-us/azure/synapse-analytics/security/synapse-workspace-managed-vnet#managed-workspace-virtual-network).
+- Once security feature is enabled, azure-cli that goes to Azure Synapse Studio like `az synapse managed-private-endpoints` may only work inside the custom VNET and Azure VM attached to it.

 # Cleanup Script